FUComplete/Patch/README.md

 ### I used the Guildhall QoL code and I can't access smithy/full chest in hall?

-With the way the game works with adhoc play, If a player changes equipment in hall theres a very high chance of a crash...
-Even if the player manages to get to the point of embarking on a quest, when it validates what gear the player had it will visually show you having switched... but will still have the gear you had on when you initially joined the hall.
-For this reason smithy/full chest are blocked from online play and are OFFLINE ONLY.
+With the way the game works with Adhoc play, If a player changes equipment in the Guildhall there's a very high chance of a crash...
+Even if the player manages to get to the point of embarking on a quest, when it validates what gear the player had it will visually show you having switched...
+But will still have the gear you had on when you initially joined the Guildhall.
+For this reason, smithy/full chest are blocked from online play and are OFFLINE ONLY.

 # Credits and Thanks